Igalia/explainers/spell-check-dictionary/README.md

 * Allow pages to suppress false spell-check positives for domain-specific vocabulary without requiring actions from users.

 * Leave all existing spell-check behavior — including browser, OS, and user dictionaries — completely unchanged.
 This API adds a layer; it does not replace or interfere with anything.
+* Provide a solution which, while not specifically about autocomplete, autocorrect or spelling suggestions, also can potentially inform and or integrate with other proposals.
+That is, to offer something that is not in conflict with those as possible future goals.
 ## Non-Goals

 * This API does not aim to cover spell-check suggestions, autocorrect, or AI proofreading features — though it could potentially inform those in other proposals, and/or can integrate nicely with other features.